Lou Henry Hoover: Political beliefs

 While her husband was the head of the Food and Drug Administration, Hoover took up the cause of food conservation.
 She began a tradition of leaving one chair empty as a reminder of child starvation whenever she entertained company.
 In 1918, she invited reporters into her home for a special "Dining with the Hoovers" interview in which she detailed their household's dining habits and conservation strategies.
 The practice of self-imposed dietary restrictions to conserve, such as going one day a week without meat, became known as "Hoovering".
 She provided lessons and recipes for Americans that wished to grow or prepare their own food.

-During the Teapot Dome scandal, Hoover took an active stance in favor of government accountability.
+Amid the corruption of the Teapot Dome scandal, Hoover took an active stance in favor of government accountability.
 The scandal led her to call for more women in law enforcement, and she headed the Women's Conference on Law Enforcement in 1924.
 As first lady, Hoover provided indirect support to disabled veterans of the Bonus Army, though she believed that the able-bodied veterans had no claim to the additional support they were requesting.
 She was highly sensitive to political criticism as first lady, and she was strongly affected by remarks against her husband's presidency.
 Hoover became more conservative after her tenure as first lady, and she was critical of the Roosevelt administration.
-Despite their political differences, Hoover has been compared to her successor Eleanor Roosevelt in their common approaches to political engagement and women's issues.
-Hoover held the Roosevelts in disregard, believing that they caused her husband to be politically smeared and cost him a second term in the White House.
+Hoover had a low opinion of the Roosevelts, believing that they caused her husband to be politically smeared and cost him a second term in the White House.
 She also felt that many of President Roosevelt's actions were unconstitutional.
-She also made political statements later in life to protest the spread of communism and fascism.
+Later in life, she made political statements deploring the spread of communism and fascism.

 Languages

-Hoover studied linguistics and foreign language, attaining fluency in six languages as she traveled with her husband.
-In addition to English, she studied Mandarin, Latin, Spanish, German, Italian, and French.
+Hoover spoke five languages by the time she became first lady.
 She began her study of Mandarin Chinese while on the ship to China after her marriage.
-She took up instruction under a Chinese Christian scholar, eventually surpassing him in her Chinese vocabulary.
+She took up instruction under a Chinese Christian scholar, eventually surpassing him in the Chinese vocabulary.
 She sometimes served as her husband's translator while they lived in China, and she would continue to practice Chinese with him afterward so that he would retain the little that he knew.
 When she wished to speak privately with her husband in the White House, Hoover would engage with him in Mandarin.
 Her Chinese name was 'Hoo Loo' (古鹿; Pinyin: Gǔ Lù【胡潞，Hú Lù】), derived from the sound of her name in English.